Alice Springs railway station

-Alice Springs railway station is located on the Adelaide–Darwin railway in Alice Springs.
+Alice Springs railway station is on the Adelaide–Darwin line in the town of that name.

 History

-The original Alice Springs station opened in Railway Terrace in 1929, when the Central Australia Railway opened.
+The original railway station, in Railway Terrace, was opened on 2 August 1929, when the narrow-gauge Great Northern railway was extended there from Oodnadatta and named the Central Australia Railway.
+For the first 11 months, the station had the same name as the fledgling adjacent township, "Stuart", named after the explorer John McDouall Stuart.
+However, Australia-wide the locality had become widely known as Alice Springs, the name of the telegraph station 3.5 km to the township's north.
+Citing that reason, the Commonwealth Railways announced a change to that name on 8 July 1930.

-The present station opened on 9 October 1980 when a new line opened from Tarcoola.
+Replacing a wooden structure, the present station servicing the new standard-gauge line opened on 9 October 1980 when a new line opened from Tarcoola.
 The station was included in the sale of Australian National's passenger operations to Great Southern Rail on 1 November 1997.
-It served as the terminus of the line until it was extended to Darwin in February 2004.
+It served as the terminus until the line was extended to Darwin in February 2004.

-In 2015 the building designed by Adelaide architect Guy Maron was awarded the Northern Territory Enduring Architecture Award, 35 years after its opening.
+The building, designed by Adelaide architect Guy Maron, was awarded the Northern Territory Enduring Architecture Award in 2015, 35 years after its opening.

 Station features

-In the foyer of the current station is a memorial, by sculptor Gabriel Stark, this memorial is in memory of the Afghan camel trains that transported supplies to Central Australia before the arrival of the train.
+In the foyer of the current station is a memorial by sculptor Gabriel Sterk commemorating the Afghan cameleers who transported supplies to Central Australia before the building of the railway line.

 Services

-Alice Springs station is served by The Ghan which operates weekly in each direction with some exceptions.
+Alice Springs station is served by the experiential tourist train, The Ghan, usually operating weekly in each direction.